Year 2

 Transition into Year 3

-We ensure very supportive and effective transition into Year 3 from Year 2.
+We ensure a very supportive and effective transition into Year 3 from Year 2.

 For some pupils, including those with additional needs, we create transition booklets with pupils, which are sent home to support their school readiness for their return in September.